federatedplatforms/FEDeRATED-BDI/docs/api.md

 # BDI API

-BDI API exposed a few endpoints for interaction with a BDI Node.
+BDI API exposed all the endpoints for interaction with a BDI Node.

 ## Available endpoints